 The name PRIDE was selected by foster and adoptive parents in Illinois, where PRIDE was first developed.
 It stands for Parent Resources for Information, Development and Education.
 PRIDE is a model for the development and support of all families interested in providing adoption, fostering or kinship care.
 PRIDE begins with the pre-service training for applicants.
 It’s designed to strengthen, standardize and enhance the quality of the process and services in assessing and preparing applicants for foster care, kinship care and adoption.

-PRIDE pre-service and in-service training programs are designed to teach knowledge and skills in 6 essential competency categories:
+The PRIDE pre-service training program is designed to teach knowledge and skills in six essential competency categories:

 - Protecting and nurturing children;

 - Meeting children’s developmental needs, and addressing developmental delays;

 - Supporting relationships between children and their families;

 - Connecting children to safe, nurturing relationships intended to last and a lifetime;

 - Participating as a member of a professional team; and

 - Reinforcing a child’s heritage and cultural identity.

 All foster, kinship care, formal customary care and adoption applicants in Ontario are required to attend the 27 hours of PRIDE pre-service training by the Ministry of Child and Family Services.